UWA-IoT-training/MLBE-IoT/Day 1/Notes.md

 * Binit Lamichhane https://www.linkedin.com/in/binitlamichhane/
 * Aleksandra Debowski https://www.linkedin.com/in/aleksandra-debowski-04507515b/

+### Session 2 - 9:30 - 9:45 - Overview of the device and its design intent and business case

+Barry(15 mins)

-### Session 2 - 9:30 - 10:00 - Elements of a COTS data collection system
+### Session 3 - 9:45 - 10:15 - Elements of a COTS data collection system

 Presentation on elements of a typical MEMS-IOT system: microprocessor, sensors, communications, power, storage, code (data and settings), enclosure (30 mins)

 * Presenter: Aiden Taba
-* Session details: Patrick Morton

-### Session 3 - 10:00 - 10:15 - Overview of the device and its design intent and business case

-Barry(15 mins)

 ### BREAK 15 - 10:15 - 10:30